 Ready Steady Baby gives parents information and advice to support them through pregnancy, labour and birth and early parenthood.
-It is available as a printed book, given to pregnant women in Scotland at their midwife booking appointment, as well as a microsite on NHS Inform and in Arabic, Polish and Simplified Chinese and other formats on request.
+It is available as a printed book, given to pregnant women in Scotland at their midwife booking appointment, as well as a microsite on NHS Inform (external website) and in Arabic, Polish and Simplified Chinese and other formats on request.

 Now, Public Health Scotland (PHS) has developed a new easy read version to join the family of Ready Steady Baby resources.
 The resource helps to make sure that all expectant parents have equitable access to the information and advice they need.

 Easy read formats make written information easier to understand.
 They use short sentences in simple language, supported by images and symbols.
 Easy read formats can be helpful if you have learning disabilities, or if you have other communication needs, such as if English is not your first language or if you have dyslexia.

 Providing information in an easy read format is in line with organisations’ duties under the Equality Act (2010) to produce information in accessible formats.
 Easy read helps to remove some of the barriers that some people experience in getting access to health information.

 Working in collaboration

 People with lived experience were at the heart of developing the easy read Ready Steady Baby.
 This helped to make sure that the new resource meets the needs of the people who will use it and that the project was informed by PHS’s core value of collaboration.

 Before we started work on a new resource, we invited parents, as well as those who support them through their pregnancy journeys – midwives and other health professionals – to tell us what it should look like.
 At a discussion event, we talked about what information should be included, what kind of images should be used and how the information should be given to parents.